faceit/frontend-coding-challenge/CHALLENGE.md

 ![success](.github/success-state.png)

+- The tournament has a border radius of `4px`.
 - The tournament name has the heading size `h6`.
 - The `Start` date must be displayed in the format `DD/MM/YYYY, HH:MM:SS` using the `en-GB` locale.
+- The horizontal spacing between the `EDIT` and `DELETE` button is `8px`.
 - The horizontal and vertical spacing between each tournament must be `24px`.
-- The horizontal spacing between the `EDIT` and `DELETE` button is `8px`.

 ### 2. Edit a tournament